Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 \section{An Empirical Study on the Histogram Loss}

-In this section, we investigate the utility of HL-Gaussian for regression, compared to using an $\ell_2$ loss.
+In this section, we investigate the utility of HL-Gauss for regression compared to using the $\ell_2$ loss.
 We particularly investigate why the modification to this distributional loss improves performance by first comparing to baselines to test if it is due to each of the various ways in which the two losses differ and then designing experiments to explore other properties of HL.